Learn how to dye a swimsuit and see the three swimsuits I have dyed. This quick change is a great way to get a “new” swimming suit.

-I really loved the fabric, but it’s starting to feel girly.
-I’m so pale that from a distance it blends in with my skin, so I look like I have nothing on.
+I made this swimsuit and I loved it, but I thought it blended in to much with my skin.
 I’ve never dyed a synthetic fabric before so I thought I’d learn how to dye a swimsuit with this swimsuit.

 I used a tiny bit of RIT dye in navy that I had left and dyed it in the washing machine.
-I just do the hottest setting for the long amount of time agitating in the machine.
+I just do the hottest setting for the longest amount of time agitating in the machine.
 It came out a fantastic light purple.

 The color sucked in way better than I could have imagined, and I didn’t add anything extra to the water like salt or vinegar.
 I’m sure it’ll fade as I wash and wear it like RIT dye tends to do.
 Make sure to clean your washing machine with bleach after to keep the dye from spreading!

 I love that you can still faintly see the original fabric print.
 I wish it would have been a lighter purple.
 I seem to always put in too much dye, and I need to learn to stop doing that!

 I only used a little bit of dye, but it’s hard to know what dye will do.
 I’m happy with the result, and I’ll wear it a lot more often now that it looks like I’m wearing something.

 Swimsuits are made out of synthetic fabrics like polyester, nylon, and spandex, so you need to use a dye specifically for those types.
 They are much harder to dye, so you never quite know what you’ll get.
 You’ll never get a true black or dark blue, so go for a medium to light color so that you’ll be happier with your result.